TWLOPA/aurix-demo/README.md

 ---

-Built by Tom Walsh as a technical demonstration for ElevenLabs.
+Built by Tom Walsh as a demonstration for the ElevenLabs Forward Deployed Strategist role.
+December 2025